Sir William Robertson, 1st Baronet: The Somme

-Robertson also wrote to Kiggell (Chief of Staff BEF) (5 July) stressing that "the road to success lies through deliberation" and that "nothing is to be gained but very much is to be lost by trying to push on too rapidly".
-He recommended "concentration and not dispersion of artillery fire" and "the thing is to advance along a wide front, step by step to very limited and moderate objectives, and to forbid going beyond those objectives until all have been reached by the troops engaged", and urging Kiggell "not to show this letter to anyone".
-In the same letter he wrote: "Before the war our theory was that anybody who could make ground should make it.
-This is a dangerous theory until we get through the enemy’s trenches".
+Robertson had been clear that it would take more than one battle to defeat Germany, but like many British generals he overestimated the chances of success on the Somme.
+Robertson also wrote to Kiggell (Chief of Staff BEF) stressing that "the road to success lies through deliberation".
+He recommended "concentration and not dispersion of artillery fire" and "the thing is to advance along a wide front, step by step to very limited and moderate objectives, and to forbid going beyond those objectives until all have been reached by the troops engaged".